-Ecommerce conversion rate is the ultimate top-line metric for online store owners looking to understand if the changes they're making to their site are positively or negatively impacting the number of visitors who eventually become customers.
+Ecommerce conversion rates are the ultimate top-line metric for online store owners.
+With this data, you can see if the changes you make to your site positively or negatively impact how many visitors become customers.

 Ecommerce Conversion Rate

-An ecommerce conversion rate (CVR) is the ratio of the total number of people who complete checkout (i.e. make a purchase) on your site, compared to the total number of site visitors you have.
+An ecommerce conversion rate (CVR) is the ratio of the total number of people who make a purchase on your site compared to the total number of site visitors you have.

-For example, if you had 1,000 visitors to your online shop yesterday and 30 of them made purchases, you'd calculate your ecommerce CVR by taking the total number of people who completed checkout (30) and divide that by the total number of site visitors in the same time frame (1,000).
+To calculate your ecommerce CVR, take the total number of people who completed checkout (30) and divide that by the total number of site visitors in the same time frame (1,000).
 In this case, your ecommerce CVR would be 30/1000 = 0.03 = 3%.

 Featured Resource: Ecommerce Conversion Rate Tracker